Milgamma – metabolic, neuroprotective, analgesic.

 Solyufarm Farmatsoytishe Ertsoygnisse GmbH, Germany

-Sciatica, from lumbago, neuralgia threefold nerve from sciatica, degenerative disc disease from, from neuritis
+Osteochondrosis, from neuritis, neuralgia threefold nerve from lumbago, sciatica, sciatica from

 As symptomatic and pathogenetic agents in the adjuvant therapy of diseases and nervous system syndromes of different origin: